Transforming aged care

 Council of Elders

-A recommendation from the Royal Commission, the Council of Elders is a group of older Australians with diverse backgrounds and lived experience.
-They play an important role in representing the views of all older Australians and provide advice to the Government about aged care reform and ageing well.
+A recommendation from the Royal Commission, the Council of Elders, is a group of older people from diverse backgrounds with lived experiences of ageing and aged care.
+They play an important role in representing the views of all older people in Australia and provide advice to the Government about aged care reform and ageing well.

 Read more about the Council of Elders.